Updated June 2, 2026

 Content as an Asynchronous Authority Channel

-When an executive publishes a substantive piece in Forbes, Fast Company, or Harvard Business Review, that article works independently of their schedule.
+When an executive publishes a substantive piece in a respected business publication, that article works independently of their schedule.
 A CFO at a target account reads it at 11pm.
 A recruit encounters it during due diligence.
 A board member cites it in a strategy session.
 None of those moments required the executive's time.
 The article was already there.

-This is what Phantom IQ calls the Return on Executive Time model: measure not how many hours you put into authority-building, but how many hours of influence you generate per hour invested.
-Published content at scale consistently outperforms every meeting-based alternative on this metric.
-The math isn't close.
+A useful way to think about this is return on executive time: measure not how many hours you put into authority-building, but how many hours of influence you generate per hour invested.
+Published content at scale tends to outperform meeting-based alternatives on this metric, often by a wide margin.

 The objection most executives raise is time: "I can't write more.
 I barely have time for what's already on my plate."
 This is a real constraint, but it's answering the wrong question.
-The question isn't whether you have time to write — it's whether you have 45 minutes a month to think out loud with a context engineer who can transform that conversation into polished, publishable content.
+The question isn't whether you have time to write — it's whether you can spare a short, focused conversation each month to think out loud with a partner who can transform that conversation into polished, publishable content.